 In the neighborhood of St. Clair – Superior is a small section between 71st and 79th known as the area of the 7 All.
 Already known for other sections like Zone 6, who themselves were indicted during the late 2010s for more petty crimes, 7 All did make their presence to be known.
 Allegedly, after conflict with neighborhoods on the other side of Superior a group within the community decided to link to deal with the conflict.
 Eventually, the 7 All neighborhood would become known for something else as some of Cleveland’s biggest earners came from the area, earners who gained enough to indulge in luxuries.
 Similar to the Dirty 30 neighborhood, violence led law enforcement to begin to investigate the communities activities, beginning around 2005 that would later lead to arrests only a couple years later.

 In a historic community, Hough, is an area that the locals refer as Hough Heights around 93rd.
-In 2007, the feds came in after alleged that large amounts of PCP were being sold at a 93rd apartment complex, known as Water World.
+In 2007, the feds came in after alleged large amounts of PCP were being sold as a 93rd apartment complex was known as Water World.
 Another area made famous by Bone Thugs N Harmony is the Glenville community.
 The combination of the Wasteland and the 10-5 created a group known as Waste 5.
 The Waste 5 would not last long as indictments led to their demise.

 On the city’s SouthEast Side was the LA Gunnaz that were off 116th Street, mainly based around 123rd and Lenacrave.
 Financially not as profitable as other areas, but their reputation led to the indictment of the entire community by the late 2000s.
 The main difference is that the area was not very profitable and many from the neighborhood were only minors and given short sentences.